home-assistant/home-assistant.io/source/_integrations/homee.markdown

 ## Removing the integration

-This integration follows standard integration removal, once the integration is removed you can also remove the dedicated user from your Homee.
+This integration follows standard integration removal, and once the integration is removed, you can also remove the dedicated user from your Homee.

 {% include integrations/remove_device_service.md %}